yuvashree-cse/Variables-In-Java/README.md

-Java Variables Practice
+🟢 Java Variables Programs

+A collection of simple Java programs demonstrating Local, Instance, and Static variables in Java.

+Overview

-This repository contains simple Java programs demonstrating different types of variables in Java: local, instance, and static variables.
-These programs are ideal for beginners to understand how variable types work and how they behave in different contexts.
+This repository contains three Java programs showcasing different types of variables in Java:

-🗂 Repository Structure
-variables-in-java/
-├── Datatypes.java        # Demonstrates Local Variables
-├── EmployeeDetails.java  # Demonstrates Instance Variables
-├── College.java          # Demonstrates Static Variables
-└── README.md             # Project documentation

-💻 Programs Overview
-1. Datatypes.java – Local Variables

-Concept: Local variables are declared inside a method or block and are accessible only within that method or block.
-They are created when the method is called and destroyed when the method ends.
+Local Variables – Variables declared inside a method or block and accessible only within that scope.

-What the program does:

-Demonstrates taking user input for different variable types.

-Performs simple operations like addition, subtraction, multiplication, division, and modulus.

-Key takeaway: Local variables exist temporarily and cannot be accessed outside the method.
+Instance Variables – Variables tied to a specific instance of a class (object).

+Static Variables – Class-level variables shared across all instances of the class.

+These examples are perfect for beginners to understand how variables behave differently depending on their scope and type.

+Programs
+1️⃣ Datatypes.java – Local Variables

+Demonstrates the usage of local variables.

+Variables are declared and initialized inside the main method.

+Shows basic operations like input from the user and arithmetic operations.

-2. EmployeeDetails.java – Instance Variables
+2️⃣ EmployeeDetails.java – Instance Variables

+Demonstrates instance variables tied to objects.

-Concept: Instance variables are declared inside a class but outside any method.
-They belong to an object of the class, so each object has its own copy of instance variables.
+Each object of EmployeeDetails has its own copy of the variables.

-What the program does:

-Creates an EmployeeDetails class.

-Initializes instance variables like employee name, ID, and salary.
+Shows how instance variables are initialized and accessed through objects.

-Demonstrates how each object of the class can have unique values for these variables.

-Key takeaway: Instance variables help store data specific to each object.

-3. College.java – Static Variables
+3️⃣ College.java – Static Variables

-Concept: Static variables (also called class variables) are declared using the static keyword.
-They are shared among all objects of a class.

-What the program does:

-Demonstrates the use of static variables to store common information like college name or address.
+Demonstrates static variables (class variables).

-Shows how changing a static variable affects all objects of the class.
+A static variable is shared among all instances of the class.

+Shows how static variables can be accessed without creating objects.

+Concepts Covered

+Local Variables: Temporary variables used within methods.

+Instance Variables: Object-specific variables stored in memory with each object.

-Key takeaway: Static variables are shared across all objects and exist as long as the class is loaded.
+Static Variables: Class-level variables shared by all instances.

+Basic Java syntax for input/output, variable declaration, and arithmetic operations.